harmony-one/h/progress/yuriy-menkov.md

+2025-06-10 Tue: Researched the issue with the Binance Smart Chain RPC used in the bridge explorer (as requested by support).
+I reviewed both public and private BSC RPC options, but unfortunately, they are not suitable due to limited request quotas and reliability.
+Setting up a dedicated node via QuickNode appears to be the best solution.

+2025-06-09 Mon: Developing scripts to calculate real-time APR for a wallet on aerodrome.
+The idea is to estimate the user’s expected share of the weekly AERO rewards distributed to the pool’s gauge, based on their proportion of the total staked liquidity.

+---

 2025-06-06 Fri: Synced with Theo about best range and BTC yield strategies - that another iteration of the analysis of the Aerodrome pools is required, along with a partial modification of the scripts for aggregating positions by wallets, in order to obtain more accurate statistics closer to the platform's data, with over 100% APR to to understand more precise parameters of the strategy.